M311HAN/PoisedDBMs/README.md

 Whether it's for small-scale personal projects or larger, more complex operations, the Poised application provides a solid foundation for managing project-related information in an organised and accessible manner.

+For a detailed understanding of the program's structure and database layout, please view the [Poised Database Management System Diagram ERD](Poised%20Diagram.drawio.pdf).
+It provides a visual representation of the relationships between the different sets of data.

 ## Table of Contents

 - [Installation](#installation)